 Mobile Passport is a must-have app if you can’t afford Global Entry.
 More than two dozen airports, including most major international gateways, allow Mobile Passport at their immigration checkpoints.

-There’s no better way to make your time at the airport faster than getting Global Entry or TSA PreCheck.
+There’s no better way to speed up your trip through the airport than getting Global Entry or TSA PreCheck.
 Unless you’re strapped for time or cash before your next trip or won’t travel out of the country anytime soon, Global Entry and its two-for-one with TSA PreCheck is the obvious choice.